 Unlike many members of the Chamberlain family John did not enter politics and declined an invitation to stand for election to Birmingham city council.
 He did, however, from 1909, serve the community as a justice of the peace and was particularly interested in the children’s court.

-Austen later became leader of the Conservative Party and in 1926, when foreign secretary, negotiated the Locarno Pact with representatives of France and Germany.
+John’s cousin, Austen Chamberlain, the local member of Parliament, took an interest in the affairs of Moseley Football Club and may have been a member of the club.
+Austen served as Chancellor of the Exchequer in 1903.
+He later became leader of the Conservative Party and, in 1926, when foreign secretary, negotiated the Locarno Pact with representatives of France and Germany.
 By this pact the three nations agreed to settle any differences by arbitration rather than war.
-For this work Austen Chamberlain was awarded the Nobel Peace Prize-can any other rugby club claim a Nobel Peace Prize winner as a member?
+For this work Austen Chamberlain was awarded the Nobel Peace Prize.
+Can any other rugby club claim a Nobel Peace Prize winner?

 (For further information on John Chamberlain see the University of Birmingham Virtual War Memorial www.historical2.bham.ac.uk/memorial, which has, been used in the writing of this article).